JetBrains/compose-multiplatform/tutorials/Tray_Notifications_MenuBar/main.md

 ![Application MenuBar](app_menubar.gif)

-You can to create a MenuBar for a specific window (while others will use the common MenuBar, if defined).
+You can to create a MenuBar for a specific window, and have the other windows use the defined MenuBar.

 ```kotlin
 import androidx.compose.desktop.AppManager